hashgraph/hedera-mirror-node/docs/design/allowances.md

 ## Purpose

 [HIP-336](https://hips.hedera.com/hip/hip-336) describes new APIs to approve and exercise allowances to a delegate account.
-An allowance grants a spender the right to transfer a predetermined amount of the payer's hbars or tokens to another account of the spender's choice.
+An allowance grants a spender the right to transfer a predetermined maximum limit of the payer's hbars or tokens to another account of the spender's choice.

 ## Goals